ahmadalwy3/ahmadalwy3/Resources-Library.md

 A property in a list of properties can be a chain of properties, example: `adpath.url.first`.

+After [v1.27.11rc7](https://github.com/gorhill/uBlock/commit/f433932d8602230539d3408e9946d4d70b40306c), two special _"wildcard tokens"_ have been added:

+- `[]` - will iterate in all elements in an array.
+To deal with cases where the property to remove is an element in an array.
+    To remove `adserver` object properties from array in following JSON payload:

+        {"playlist": [{"adserver": "first"},{"adserver": "second"}]}

+    Use:

+        +js(json-prune, playlist.[].adserver)

+- `*` - will iterate through all own properties of an object.
+For example, to deal with hard to predict random-named properties.
+    To remove `adserver` object properties from inside _randomly named_ objects in following JSON payload:

+        {"playlist": {"random1": {"adserver": "first"}, "randomB": {"adserver": "second"}}}

+    Use:

+       +js(json-prune, playlist.*.adserver)

 When used without parameters, will log current hostname + json payload to the console.
 New in [1.26.3b13](https://github.com/gorhill/uBlock/commit/578594bbd7c545b62f18267d640a605f8e07a53a) - second parameter can be used to limit logging to JSON payloads which stringified content match specified string or _regular expression_.